ugoMusk/Etarnet/README.md

 * [Git](https://git-scm.com/downloads "Download Git") must be installed on your operating system.

 ### Run Locally
+#### You have the option fork the project if you want to contribute more features

 To run **Etarnet** locally, run this command on your git bash: